-It is true that very few people have the money to pay the full cost of inpatient drug or alcohol rehab “out of pocket.”
-This is even more true if the addiction is long-term, and has left you or your loved one financially compromised.
+Very few people indeed have the money to pay the total cost of inpatient drug or alcohol rehab “out of pocket.”
+This is even more true if the addiction is long-term and has left one financially compromised.
 But that’s not the whole story.

-State-funded rehab centers use government money, distributed by the individual state, to support people who are in recovery from alcohol or drug addiction.
-These centers provide detox, treatment, and support services for those without a lot of income or savings, or with inadequate or no insurance.
+State-funded rehab centers use government money, distributed by the individual state, to support people recovering from alcohol or drug addiction.
+These centers provide detox, treatment, and support services for those without a lot of income or savings or with inadequate or no insurance.

 To qualify for such programs, the person will have to provide proof of residency in the state and in the US, proof of their income status, and personal information about the history and degree of their addiction.

 Other such faith-based options include the Orthodox Jewish Chabad movement recovery program and its residential treatment center for men in California, or JACS, a Jewish community addiction resource group in New York.
 Many, but not all, of these programs are free of charge.
 Finding them is often just a matter of talking to the leaders of your own faith tradition.

-Free Health Coverage at Community Health Centers, Clinics and Hospitals
+Free Health Coverage at Community Health Centers, Clinics, and Hospitals

 Non-profit organizations such as the United Way often can be a great resource to those seeking no-insurance rehabilitation.
-In addition, some local communities as well as national organizations offer grants to those who need them.
+In addition, some local communities, as well as national organizations, offer grants to those who need them.

 Scholarships or Grants

 Financing – Rehab Now, Pay Later (Financial Aid For Drug Rehab)

 Borrowing Money From Friends Or Family

 People who have worked all or for a large portion of their lives to accumulate savings may be reluctant to dip into them to finance their addiction treatment.
-But quite frankly, your or your loved one’s savings are going to be no use to them if they’re dead, and following the path of both alcohol and drug addictions is pointed firmly in the direction of early death.
+But quite frankly, one’s savings are going to be no use to them if they’re dead, and following the path of both alcohol and drug addictions is pointed firmly in the direction of early death.

 How To Get Into Rehab Without Insurance: Alternatives To Inpatient Rehab

 If none of the above strategies work out, don’t lose hope.
 There are many alternatives to inpatient care, and many of them cost much less than staying in a residential facility.